NRF Central Gap Fund

 You will receive an email notification on the outcome of your I2D grant application from the NHIC Grant Secretariat within six (6) weeks of the submission date.

-1. How do I request a Grant Variation? (applicable only to the I2D/I2I Grant)
+1. How do I request a budget Variation? (applicable only to the I2D/I2I Grant)

 The Grant Variation request and justification must be submitted to NHIC at least three (3) months prior to the grant completion date.
 Refer to Guidelines for the Management of MOH/NMRC (Grantor) Funding Programmes for more details of fundable and non-fundable direct costs and virement within or between votes.

 Download the Grant Variation Form (NHIC-GEN-FORM-17) and submit the completed form to NHIC for approval.